 - Complete the CEO and SES separation checklist .

 - Sign the checklist.
-Certify you understand your obligations under the Public Service Act 2008, the Code of Conduct, and the Lobbyists Code of Conduct.
+Certify you understand your obligations under the Public Sector Act 2022, the Code of Conduct, and the Lobbyists obligations and Code of Conduct.

 - Return the checklist to your HR team.